Individual Voluntary Arrangement

 Can my IVA be cancelled?

-You can cancel your IVA but you should consider speaking to your IP first because this is not without the possibility of other recovery actions, such as bankruptcy.
-Your IVA is a legally binding contract and your IP will work with you should you have a change in circumstances.
+You can cancel your IVA, but you should consider speaking to your IP first because doing so can lead to other debt recovery actions, such as bankruptcy.
+Your IVA is a legally binding contract, and your IP will work with you should you experience a change in circumstances.
 Your IP does have the discretion to consider reducing your payments or even allowing a payment break.

-If your IP is not able to assist you then they will normally recommend your IVA is cancelled and suggest other ways to help deal with your debts.
+If your IP cannot assist you, they will normally recommend that your IVA be cancelled and suggest other ways to help deal with your debts.

 Why do you need my bank statements?